-43. Conciliator.- (1) The Provincial Government shall, by notification in the official Gazette, appoint as many persons as it considers necessary to be Conciliators for the purposes of this Act and shall specify in the notification the area within which, or the class of establishments or industries in relation to which, each one of them shall perform his functions.
+official Gazette, appoint as many persons as it considers necessary to be Conciliators for the purposes of this Act and shall specify in the notification the area within which, or the class of establishments or industries in relation to which, each one of them shall perform his functions.

-(2) The Federal Government may, by notification in the official Gazette, appoint as many persons as it considers necessary to act as Conciliators in such disputes as the National Industrial Relations Commission is competent to adjudicate and determine under this Act.
+(2) The Government may, by notification in the official Gazette, appoint as many persons as it considers necessary to act as Conciliators in such disputes as the Industrial Relations Commission is competent to adjudicate and determine under this Act.

-44. Notice of strike or lock-out.
-The period of a notice of lock-out or strike given under sub-section (3) of section 42 shall be fourteen days.
+44. The period of a notice of lock-out or strike given under sub-section (3) of section 42 shall be fourteen days.

-45. Conciliation after notice of strike or lock-out.
-Where a party to an industrial dispute serves a notice of strike or lock-out under section 42, it shall, simultaneously with the service of such notice, deliver a copy thereof to the Conciliator who shall proceed to conciliate in the dispute and to the Labour Court.
+45. | Where a party to an industrial dispute serves a notice of strike or lock-out under section 42, it shall, simultaneously with the service of such notice, deliver a copy thereof to the Conciliator who shall proceed to conciliate in the dispute and to the Labour Court.

-46. Proceedings before Conciliator-(1) The Conciliator shall, as soon as possible, call a meeting of the parties to the dispute for the purpose of bringing about a settlement.
+46. (1) The Conciliator shall, as soon as possible, call a meeting of the parties to the dispute for the purpose of bringing about a settlement.